sider/sider-docs/docs/tools/php/phpmd.md

 To start using PHPMD, enable it in your [repository settings](../../getting-started/repository-settings.md).

+## Default Configuration for PHPMD

+Sider provides our [recommended ruleset](https://github.com/sider/runners/blob/HEAD/images/phpmd/sider_recommended_phpmd.xml) for PHPMD.
+This configuration is used when you have no PHPMD configurations or `sider.yml` in your repository.
+For more details, please visit [Recommended Ruleset](../../getting-started/recommended-rules.md).

 ## Performance Issues

 PHPMD sometimes raises analysis timeout with a larger codebase.